EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 !!!
 Note

     Only information for jobs arising from what Open OnDemand terms 'interactive apps' is shown.
 All Container Execution Service apps are classed as 'interactive apps'.
-Information on jobs submitted by Open OnDemand's [Job Composer](apps/job-composer.md) are shown on that app's own page.
+Information on jobs submitted by Open OnDemand's [Job Composer](apps/job-composer.md) app are shown on that app's own page.

 ### Job cards